ShreyPurohit/folder-structure-pro-vscode/README.md

 - 📏 Consistent indentation (increases by one level each time)
 - ⚠️ Invalid lines are highlighted; confirmation required if errors exist

+### 📋 Copy Line Path

+- 📋 Copies `relative/path/to/file:line` (or absolute path if enabled)
+- `:column` can be appended if enabled in settings
+- `utils/animations/executionAnimations.ts:152:16`

 <hr style="border: 2px solid black; width: 100%; " />

 ## How It Works